Horseneck Beach Hurricane of 1938

 The steeple of the Point church was blown down.

-The hurricane dramtically changed the landscape of Horseneck.
+The hurricane dramatically changed the landscape of Horseneck.
 On West Beach, the dunes were significantly eroded.
 One contemporary account describes them as “flattened by the hurricane.”
 A resident of Forge Road at Westport Factory, who had just started painting his house, discovered that after the hurricane, the paint was “rough as sandpaper.
 He had it analyzed; it definitely was Horseneck’s sand.”
 East Beach Road was buried under many feet of stones.
 Water also reached John Reed Road.
 Numerous gullies were gouged from the Let to the ocean

 22 people perished due to “accidental drowning during the hurricane and a tidal wave.”
 The youngest was two years old, the oldest 89 years old.
 About a third of those who died were from Westport, the others were probably summer residents.
 Newspaper reports record that some of those who died at Horseneck had their boots on.
 It is thought that they were building sand barricades to protect their property.